Cincinnati hospital poll on COVID vaccine shows a third of nurses would quit rather than be forced to take it

 The White House COVID-19 response team on Tuesday urged businesses in the country to require employees to be vaccinated.

-COVID-19 response coordinator Jeff Zients presented a White House briefing alongside the director of the Centers for Disease Control and Prevention Dr. Rochelle Walensky and the director of the National Institute of Allergy and Infectious Diseases and White House chief medical adviser Dr. Anthony Fauci.
+COVID-19 response coordinator Jeff Zients presented a White House briefing alongside Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, and Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and White House chief medical adviser.

 CLICK HERE TO GET THE FOX NEWS APP